 Nest Egg Withdrawal Calculator

 When you retire, you may need to withdrawal money from your savings and retirement accounts.
-The Nest Egg Withdrawal Calculator lets you determine how fast you will drawn down the money in your nest egg by making withdrawals each year.
+The Nest Egg Withdrawal Calculator lets you determine how fast you will draw down the money in your nest egg by making withdrawals each year.

 With the calculator, you specify whether you want to withdraw a fixed percentage of the nest egg each year or a specified dollar amount each year.
 And you may see the effect of inflation by specifying an annual inflation rate.
 In fact, you should specify an inflation rate.
 Otherwise, you will underestimate the amount of money that you need to accumulate.

 Here is a simple example.
 Suppose that you have a $500,000 nest egg which is growing at 6% each year.

 You want to take out 5% of the nest egg's balance each year

 for 20 years.
 Further assume a 3% inflation rate.

 The Nest Egg Withdrawal Calculator shows that the balance of the nest egg after 20 years is $557,853.66.
 The 6% annual rate of return offsets the 5% withdrawal rate and 3% inflation rate so the nest egg balance actually increased over the 20 years.
 With a 2% annual rate of return, the nest egg balance would be $258,467.78 after 20 years.

 On the calculator form, enter only numbers (with or without decimal points).